 The third library is i Notre Dame of Marbel University and was established in 2019.

-In Thoughts & Reflections, Prima shares personal insights on th things that have shaped her the most - from raising a family across cultures to finding purpose in everyday moments.
+In Thoughts & Reflections, Prima shares personal insights on the things that have shaped her the most - from raising a family across cultures to finding purpose in everyday moments.
 Her writing offer quiet wisdom, lived experience, and the kind of grace that comes from a life grounded in service.

 Whether you want to collaborate on community projects, book readings, or cultural events, Prima welcomes meaningful connections that continue her legacy of service and storytelling.
 Reach out to explore how you can work together to inspire and empower others!